VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2023-06-04-stride-community-toolkit-preview.md

     game.AddGraphicsCompositor();
     game.Add3DCamera();

-    var entity = game.Create3DPrimitive(PrimitiveModelType.Capsule);
+    var entity = game.Create3DPrimitive(PrimitiveModelType.Capsule); // This was added
 }
 ```

 We added a new line that creates a 3D primitive capsule.
-The `Create3DPrimitive()` method takes a `PrimitiveModelType` enum as a parameter and returns an `Entity` object.
+The `Create3DPrimitive()` method takes a `PrimitiveModelType` enum as a parameter and returns an [`Entity`](https://doc.stride3d.net/latest/en/manual/game-studio/add-entities.html) object.
 The `PrimitiveModelType` enum is an enumeration of primitive 3D models that can be created using the `Create3DPrimitive()` method.

 Run the application again.
 Surprise, nothing happened!
 We created an entity but didn't add it to the scene.
 A typical beginner's mistake 🤦‍♂️.
 Update the `Start` method to look like this: